Kells and Connor

+Toponymy

+Kells' name comes from the plural of the Irish word cill, meaning "church" or "monastic cell", while Connor's name means "oakwood of the wild dogs", from the Irish con doire.

 History

 There is much evidence, from written sources and archaeological material, that Connor was a sizeable, complex settlement in the Early Christian period, probably with monastic and secular elements coexisting.
-The church of the early monastic establishment at Connor was re-built as the cathedral of the medieval Diocese of Connor and Kells.
-It was destroyed in the Confederate wars of the mid seventeenth century and replaced by the present Church of St Saviour early in the nineteenth century, its foundation stone for the church being laid in 1811 and the building consecrated in 1813.
+The church of the early monastic establishment at Connor was rebuilt as the cathedral of the medieval Diocese of Connor.
+It was destroyed in the Confederate wars of the mid seventeenth century and replaced by the present Church of St Saviour early in the nineteenth century, the foundation stone for the church being laid in 1811 and the building consecrated in 1813.
 During the Middle Ages, an Augustinian community was established at Kells nearby.
-This Augustinian Abbey survived into the early seventeenth century, but was burnt in 1641.
+This Augustinian Abbey survived into the early seventeenth century but was burnt in 1641.
 Only one wall and some short runs of wall remain of the Abbey and these are now preserved in the grounds of Dinsmore's textile factory.

-Connor was the site of a significant battle between the invading army of Edward Bruce and Richard Óg de Burgh, 2nd Earl of Ulster, on 9 September 1315.
-Following the defeat of the Anglo-Normans by the Scots army Connor was sacked.
+Connor was the site of a significant battle between the invading army of Edward Bruce and the Earl of Ulster on 9 September 1315.
+Following the defeat of the Anglo-Normans by the Scots army, Connor was sacked.

 Kells and Connor was the location where the 1859 Ulster revival started.